-Second - let’s get into the real meat (so many food analogies, I know) of this post and talk about devices and songwriting ideas that can help make your verses light up and serve your choruses in the biggest way.
+Second – let’s get into the real meat (so many food analogies, I know) of this post and talk about how to write verses, devices and songwriting ideas that can help make your sections light up and serve your hook in the biggest way.

 Cut me up a slice, Vader.

-I have a whole post coming on this subject and also - in my songwriting course, I have 5 video modules solely dedicated to the subject as I 100% believe - melodic rhythm is such a vital tool in your tool kit.
+I have a whole post I just put out on this subject here and also – in my songwriting course, I have 5 video modules solely dedicated to the subject as I 100% believe – melodic rhythm is such a vital tool in your tool kit.
 In fact, it’s the God Particle of hit songwriting.

 So what’s “melodic rhythm?”
 The melodic rhythm is the rhythm of the vocal – it’s the RHYTHM of the actual melody.
 And a great melodic rhythm is, in my opinion, what makes a hook a great hook first.
 Not actually a great melody.
 Melody comes second.

 Show me a great repetitive melodic rhythm and I’ll show you the foundation for a hit.

 On the other hand – show me an unorganized, random and “whatever” melodic rhythm and I’ll show you a “whatever” unorganized song that likely isn’t a hit.
 For more of what I’m talking about – check out my favorite melodic rhythms in this playlist.

 Each song in this playlist has a melodic rhythm (the rhythm of the melody) that is FIRE! (including the smash nursery rhyme timeless hit “Three Blind Mice”).